OSGConnect/connectbook/FsurfRemote/ProcessScan.md

 `MRN_3_defaced.mgz` is an MRI file that was already defaced and anonymoized.

-## Perfrom an Image Reconstruction
+## Performing an Image Reconstruction

 A typical image reconstruction with Freesurfer requires the execution of autorecon1, autorecon2, and autorecon3 on MRI data.
 All three steps are handled by `Fsurf`.